 - Are you noticeably healthier when outside the home?

 - Paint chip samples

 - Asbestos chip samples

 - Ventilation assessments

 Asbestos Testing – Asbestos is a well-known hazardous material regulated by the federal government.
 Asbestos fibers have been directly connected to cancers of the lung and other respiratory illnesses that can be easily prevented it detected early enough.
 Alberta Occupational Health and Safety has a policy for mitigating the risks associated with asbestos contamination and now is the ideal time to get your air quality tested.
-Vermiculate, ceiling tiles, ductwork seals, drywall tape, flooring tiles, are all known to contain dangerous levels of asbestos.
-Call YEG inspections and let our experienced inspectors handle your private or commercial asbestos testing.
+Vermiculite, ceiling tiles, duct work seals, drywall tape, flooring tiles, are all known to contain dangerous levels of asbestos.
+Call Admirable Inspection Services and let our experienced inspectors handle your private or commercial asbestos testing.